Shloyem/erc4337-account-abstraction/Task 0 Understanding the Components/Alchemy Blog AA bulletpoints.md

 Nonce: to prevent replay attacks.
 - Almost all wallets to use the signature field to receive some kind of signature over all the other fields to prevent unauthorized parties from forging or tampering with the op.
 - I would expect almost any wallet to reject an op with a nonce it has already seen.
-- We split into validate and executre because we wanted the wallet to:
+- We split into validate and execute because we wanted the wallet to:
 	* Not pay if not valid (a stranger can abuse this and make the wallet pay gas)
 	* Do pay if valid but operation failed - his fault.
 - Why doesn’t a dishonest wallet just do all its execution in validateOp, so that if the execution fails it won’t be charged for gas?